What is hypoxic ischaemic encephalopathy (HIE) and what does it mean for my child?

 Claiming compensation for HIE brain injury and cerebral palsy

-If maternity mistakes during pregnancy, labour, delivery or immediately after birth have caused your child to suffer hypoxic ischaemic encephalopathy (birth asphyxia/anoxia or HIE), your child may be entitled to an immediate, substantial interim payment and full compensation.
+If maternity mistakes during pregnancy, labour, delivery or immediately after birth caused your child to suffer HIE birth injury, cerebral palsy or other neurodevelopmental disability, your child may be entitled to claim substantial compensation.

-Boyes Turner’s cerebral palsy and birth injury specialists have supported countless families affected by birth-related HIE recover compensation to help pay for care, adapted accommodation, therapies, specialist aids and equipment, special education and provide lifelong financial security for their child.
+Boyes Turner’s cerebral palsy and birth injury specialists have helped countless families affected by birth-related HIE recover compensation to pay for care, adapted accommodation, therapies, specialist aids and equipment, special education and provide lifelong financial security for their child.

 They have a great deal of knowledge and expertise, and client care seems to be their top priority.